What is rheumatoid arthritis?

 The genes you inherit from your parents may increase your chances of developing rheumatoid arthritis, but genetic factors alone do not cause it.
 Even if you have an identical twin, who shares all the same genetic material as you, and they have rheumatoid arthritis, you only have a 1 in 5 chance of developing it too.
 And if some of your family have it, the severity can be very different from person to person.

 The new Arthritis Research UK Rheumatoid Arthritis Pathogenesis Centre of Excellence will look into where and why rheumatoid arthritis starts.
 Researchers at King’s College London and the University of Manchester, funded by Arthritis Research UK, have also recently developed a new method to identify people that are at a very high-risk of developing rheumatoid arthritis, using a simple blood test and information about their smoking habits.
-You can find more information on their website at:

 Treatment of rheumatoid arthritis